bwoodsend/vtkplotlib/docs/source/index.rst

 ...............................

 There are two main basic types in vtkplotlib.

  - Figures are the window you plot into.
  - Plots are the physical objects that go in the figures.

 In all the previous examples the figure has been handled automatically.
 For more complex scenarios you may need to handle the figures yourself.
 The following demonstrates the figure handling functions.

 .. code-block:: python

     import vtkplotlib as vpl
     import numpy as np

     # You can create a figure explicitly using figure()
     fig = vpl.figure("Your Figure Title Here")

     # Creating a figure automatcally sets it as the current working figure
     # You can get the current figure using gcf()
     vpl.gcf() is fig # Should be True

     # If a figure hadn't been explicitly created using figure() then gcf()
     # would have created one.
 If gcf() had also not been called here then
-    # the plotting further down will have called gcf().
+    # the plotting further down will have internally called gcf().

     # A figure's properties can be editted directly
-    fig.background_color = "orange"
+    fig.background_color = "dark green"
     fig.window_name = "A New Window Title"

     points = np.random.uniform(-10, 10, (2, 3))

     # To add to a figure you can either:

     # 1) Let it automatically add to the whichever figure gcf() returns
     vpl.scatter(points[0], color="r")

     # 2) Explicitly give it a figure to add to
     vpl.scatter(points[1], radius=2, fig=fig)

     # 3) Or pass fig=None to prevent it being added then add it later
     arrow = vpl.arrow(points[0], points[1], color="g", fig=None)
     fig += arrow
     # fig.add_plot(arrow) also does the same thing

     # Finally when your ready to view the plot call show.
 Like before you can
     # do this one of several ways
     # 1) fig.show()
     # 2) vpl.show() # equivalent to gcf().show()
     # 3) vpl.show(fig=fig)

-    fig.show() # The program will wait here until th user closes the window.
+    fig.show() # The program will wait here until the user closes the window.

-Once a figure is shown it is deleted.
-A new figure must be used for future plots.
-Note that calling show on a figure that has already been shown causes a crash.
-I've tried to overcome this but with no success.
-Until someone finds a way round this we'll just have to accept figures are single use.
+    # Once a figure is shown it is gets placed in `vpl.figure_history` which
+    # stores recent figures.
+The default maximum number of figures is two.
+For
+    # convenience whilst console bashing, you can retrieve the last figure.
+    # But it will no longer be the current working figure.

+    vpl.figure_history[-1] is fig # Should be True fig is vpl.gcf() # Should be False

+    # A figure can be reshown indefinately and should be exactly as you left it
+    # when it was closed.
+    fig.show()

 ..
     ...............................
     Using multiple figures:
     ...............................

     If you need multiple figures open at once you can do this.

     .. code-block:: python

         import vtkplotlib as vpl

         # The auto figure setting is just going to get in the way.
 To counter this
         # just switch it off.
         vpl.set_auto_fig(False)

         # Now gcf() will not create new figures and always return None.
 New plots
         # will not automatically add themselves to figures.

         # Create 3 labelled figures
         figures = []
         for i in range(1, 4):
             figures.append(vpl.figure("Figure {}".format(i)))

         # A plot can be added to multiple figures
         ball = vpl.scatter([0, 0, 0])
         for figure in figures:
             figure += ball

         # Or a different plot for each figure
         for figure in figures:
             vpl.scatter(np.ones(3), color=np.random.random(3), fig=figure)

         # Show all plots
         for figure in figures:
             # By default show() blocks until the window has been closed again.
 This
             # can be overidden using the following.
             figure.show(block=False)

         # Calling show(block=False) doesn't enable user interactivity.
 If you try
         # to click on the windows now they won't respond.
 To make the windows
         # responsive call show once more without using block=False.
         figure = figures[-1]
             # This causes the program to block here whilst it monitors the windows.
             # VTK's 'monitor windows' function is global i.e it doesn't matter which
             # figure calls it and it affects any and all windows that are open.
         print("showing", figure.window_name)
         figure.show()